MatejS89/BI-PA2-CPP/Aurorion/doc/DOCUMENTATION.md

 Similarly, when loading from a SaveGame, the game state is saved in the directory of the loaded SaveGame (if the player did not die).
 This allows you to continue your progress from where you left off.

+Each SaveGame contains a EnemyConfig.json file which is used to configure the attributes of enemies spawned on the map.

 ## Controls

 The controls for playing Aurorion are as follows: